Winston Short

-Winston Short (born 27 March 1945, in Arima) is a retired athlete from Trinidad and Tobago who specialized in the 200 metres and 4×100 metres relay.
+Winston Short (born 27 March 1944) is a retired athlete from Trinidad and Tobago who specialized in the 200 metres and 4×100 metres relay.
+He was born in Arima.

 He represented his country at the 1968 Summer Olympics, as well as in the relay races at the 1967 Pan American Games and 1966 British Empire and Commonwealth Games.
 He was a relay medallist at the 1966 Central American and Caribbean Games.
 He was a double bronze medallist in the sprints at the British West Indies Championships in 1965.
 He graduated from Grambling College, Louisiana, United States.